- Stages of kidney disease in dogs

 Kidneys are very busy organs that have lots of responsibilities to keep your dog healthy, from removing toxins to maintaining their blood pressure and helping to create new red blood cells.
-With so many jobs to do, it can be a scary time if you think your dog’s kidneys are failing, find out the common symptoms and possible treatment options for kidney failure in dogs with this guide.
+With so many jobs to do, it can be a scary time if you think your dog’s kidneys are failing, so let’s go through the common symptoms and possible treatment options for kidney failure in dogs with this guide.

 Kidney disease in dogs can affect any breed at any stage in their life and sadly, there’s no way of predicting which will develop it and which won’t.
 Although there’s nothing you can do to actually prevent your four-legged friend from developing kidney failure in dogs, feeding them a good quality diet throughout their life, and providing them with a constant supply of fresh, clean water will help support their kidneys and, if they do develop kidney failure, it could help to slow down its progress.

-We’ve created this guide to tell you the most common causes of dog kidney disease and failure to give you all the information you need.
+We’ve created this guide to tell you the most common causes of canine kidney disease and renal failure.
+It is important for you to involve your vet early in its management.

 Acute kidney failure in dogs